Desired Future Conditions

 Desired future conditions are defined in Title 31, Part 10, §356.10 (6) of the Texas Administrative Code as "the desired, quantified condition of groundwater resources (such as water levels, spring flows, or volumes) within a management area at one or more specified future times as defined by participating groundwater conservation districts within a groundwater management area as part of the joint planning process."
 The specified time extends through at least the period that includes the current planning period for the development of regional water plans pursuant to Texas Water Code §16.053, or in perpetuity, as defined by participating groundwater conservation districts within a groundwater management area as part of the joint planning process.

-Visit the pages for 2016 and 2010 Joint Groundwater Planning to see desired future conditions submittals and modeled available groundwater reports.
-Documents related to the joint planning process are located on the Documents page.
+Visit the following pages for to see desired future conditions submittals and modeled available groundwater reports for each joint planning round.